 - 50 g/ 1.7 oz/ ¼ cup granulated sugar

 - 1 cube (40 g/ 1.4 oz) fresh yeast or 2 sachets dried yeast (See note 1)

 - 400 ml/ 13.5 fl.oz/ 1 ¾ cups lukewarm milk

 - 2 eggs

-- 60 g/ 2.1 oz butter, soft
+- 60 g/ 2.1 oz/ ¼ cup unsalted butter, very soft

 - 200 g/ 7 oz/ 1 2/3 cups ground almonds (See note 3)

 - Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.

 - After you've arranged about the half of the dough pieces into the pan, you might have the feeling that the pan is too small for all the pieces to fit in.
 I thought so too at first, but I was wrong, everything fits perfectly, you just have to push the pieces that are already in the pan around and you will be able to fit the remaining ones as well.
-I had 14 pieces in the end.
+You should have 14-16 pieces of dough.

 - Bake the cake for 30 to 40 minutes (depending on your oven) or until a toothpick inserted in the middle of the cake comes out clean and dry.
 Enjoy lukewarm or at room temperature.